How long does it take to file Chapter 7?

-You must also supply your case trustee with all relevant and recent tax returns and might also be required to provide proof of credit counseling and information on state or federal student debt.
-The forms that create your official petition include:
+You must provide your case trustee with all relevant and recent tax returns, as well.
+You might also need to provide proof of credit counseling and information on state or federal student debt.
+The forms that make up your official petition include:

-- Complete list of creditors and amounts owed
+- A complete list of creditors and amounts owed

 - A detailed list of all monthly living expenses

-Because each individual filer will have a unique set of assets, debts, and financial challenges, the process of discharging debt through bankruptcy can be varied and complex.
-A lawyer in your area might be able to help you compile the right schedules and documents, submit them on time, and stay by your side as you navigate the bankruptcy court system.
+Because each individual filer will have a unique set of assets, debts, and financial challenges, discharging debt through bankruptcy can be varied and complex.
+Our team can help you compile the right schedules and documents for your case, submit them on time, and guide you as you navigate the bankruptcy court system.